Dragon Shrine

 In this light, the Ancient Dragon seems to serve more a role model to emulate rather than anything more substantial to the faith.
 It is the dragon petrified with its egg whom we offer scales to when bolstering our dragon stones’ power, not the boss.
 The former giant has nothing to do with the covenant dwelling alongside him.
 Even so, it is still the only living archdragon specimen they have on hand, not to mention the only example of an entity completing a full draconification.
 This seems to be why the dragon warriors show the creature such deference, quietly standing aside to welcome us as we head to meet it.
 Based on Shanalotte’s dialogue, the covenantors understand us to be a guest.
 So, they only attack if we show cowardice, running from any resistance along the path to the Ancient Dragon or their egg or bringing others to help.
 Otherwise, only one will challenge us at the very end of our path as a clear final test of our worthiness.
 Instead, it is the drakekeepers who serve as our main opposition.

 These “dragon sentries” (竜の番兵) were assigned to protect the shrine, three gatekeeping the path to the Ancient Dragon while a fourth blocks the door to the egg chamber.
-Their weapons’ descriptions also make a point of their incredibly large frames, casting doubting on them being anything human.
+Their weapons’ descriptions also make a point of their incredibly large frames, casting doubt on them being anything human.
 Indeed, they aren’t considered Hollow and look like knights, not immortal dragon warriors.
 This plus their similarity to Old Knights in both size and attack patterns suggests that they are golems fashioned after their Heiden counterparts.
 This fits with the drakekeepers’ secondary purpose.
 According to the weapon texts, the sentries exist to judge the worthiness of whoever wishes to meet the Ancient Dragon or egg they protect — in other words, they are a test, just like the Tower of Flame trials.
 Given their location and ability to hurl sorceries with their weapons, the shrine’s sentries are Aldia-made.

 Giant jet black helmet.